Here is a sample Ruby on Rails fixture named as

 when you enable

-instantiated_fixtures you will automatically have three different instance variables as
+instantiated_fixtures you will automatically have three different instance variables named as

 @region.
 These instance variables will immediately be accessible from anywhere in your test file.

-This behavior might be handy for some cases but please be aware of the risk of conflicting variables!
-Let say you prefer to use 'easy to remember' names for your fixture items, as shown as 'city', 'country', 'region' etc. Since
+This behaviour might come in handy for some cases but please be aware of the risk of conflicting variables!
+Since

-instantiated_fixtures will give you an instance variable for each item, you must be sure that you don't use these names anywhere in your test files, in order to prevent possible conflict and confusion.
+instantiated_fixtures will give you an instance variable for each item, you must make sure that you don’t use these variable names anywhere else in your test files, in order to prevent possible conflicts and confusions.